SuMayaBee/Arthoniti-AI/README.md

-## Arthoniti AI 🚀 - Therap JavaFest 2025
+## Arthoniti AI 🚀 - Empowering young entrepreneurs with AI-driven tools for faster, affordable, and smarter business launches.

 The purpose of **Arthoniti AI** is to **empower young entrepreneurs in Bangladesh** by removing the traditional barriers of **high costs, limited access to expertise, and complicated business setup processes**.